iliakan/javascript-book/en/02-browser/05-events/01-introduction-browser-events.md

 ### Special methods

-In a complex javascript application, it's fairly ok that different interface components may be interested in handling the same event.
+In a complex JavaScript application, it's fairly ok that different interface components may be interested in handling the same event.

 A classical example is a "document loaded" event and many graphical components which wait for it to initialize themselves.